nichgray/edition_base/items/books/book.md

 publication_date: 1917
 pages: 426

-# Encoding description (info about the editing and encoding of this digital file)
+# Encoding Description (info about the editing and encoding of this digital file)
 annotations_by:
   - Me
   - You